 Quickly and easily accessing anything in the bag without unpacking is a must.
 The best urban bags are topped off with “opening flat” or “clamshell style” design, to expose more of your luggage easily and make packing simpler, and dedicated space for a laptop and all of the electronics you carry.

-The Tortuga Outbreaker is absolutely one of the best carryon backpack options for urban ventures thanks to the meticulous design by travelers, for travelers.
-This is one ridiculously well thought out pack and has a place for everything.
+The Tortuga Outbreaker is absolutely one of the best carryon backpack options for urban ventures and my vote for the best carry on backpack for international travel thanks to the meticulous design by travelers, for travelers.
+The result is a roomy backpack that is as comfortable as can be with tons of space for tech, sheds rain, and still passes for a carry on sized bag.
+The Tortuga Outbreaker is a ridiculously well thought out pack and has a place for everything.

 The Tortuga Outbreaker’s organization, two main compartments with several zippered mesh pockets and padded pockets for electronics.
 The separate zippered compartment for a laptop, a tablet, and electronics cables is well thought out.
 The bag also opens flat for easy packing and unpacking.
 Comfortable straps, and a water bottle pocket finish off this highly functional bag.